Netcentric/aem-crypto-support/README.md

 }
 ```

+## Use Cases

+Several [AEM Cloud Service configurations][aem-cloudservice-configs] still access (encrypted) credentials from the repository (like [Dynamic Media configuration][dynamic-media-aem-config]) instead of leveraging interpolated OSGi configurations.
+Those can be automatically configured via content packages with the help of this FileVault extension.

+## Best Practices

+* Never store store either master keys or to be encrypted values (in clear text) in any source code management system like Git.
+They should always be injected via some secure means as environment variables.
+    * For CloudManager this is [secret pipeline variables][cloudmanager-pipelinevars],
+    * for GitHub Actions this is [secrets][gha-secrets],
+    * Jenkins has a dedicated [Credentials API Plugin][jenkins-credentials-plugin] which is leveraged from several plugins.

+* Preferably use secret values in OSGi configuration which have [native support for interpolation with secrets in AEMaaCS](https://experienceleague.adobe.com/en/docs/experience-manager-cloud-service/content/implementing/deploying/configuring-osgi#when-to-use-secret-environment-specific-configuration-values) instead of encrypting and storing sensitive values within the repository.

+* Don't overwrite/modify the default IMS configurations provided for integrations with other Adobe tools (like Adobe Analytics, Asset Compute, or Adobe Tags fka Adobe DTM).

 Adobe, and AEM are either registered trademarks or trademarks of Adobe in
 the United States and/or other countries.